scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

     >>> next(match([1, 2, 3], Pattern([x_, y___])))
     {'x': 1, 'y': (2, 3)}

-In the following, we will omit the definition of new variables as they can be done in the same way.
+In the following, we omit the definition of new variables as they can be done in the same way.
-In addition to native types, you can also define custom operations by creating a subclass of the ``Operation`` class:
+In addition to native types, one can also define custom operations by creating a subclass of the ``Operation`` class:

 .. code-block:: python